Double-Ended Palindromic Trees in Linear Time: Introduction

-A subtle observation yields that $S\rbra*{s, v}$ can be maintained by modifying only amortized $O\rbra*{1}$ elements for each deque operation (see Section \ref{sec:occurrence-recording-algorithm} for details).
-With this, we design an online algorithm to implement double-ended eertrees with time complexity $O\rbra*{\log\rbra*{\sigma} + \log\rbra*{n}}$ per operation, where the $\log\rbra*{n}$ term comes from operations of balanced binary search trees.
-The method to maintain the reduced sets $S\rbra*{s, v}$ is simple, but the proof of the correctness turns out to be surprisingly complicated (see Lemma \ref{lemma:indirect-recording-push-back} and Lemma \ref{lemma:occurrence-recording-pop-back}).
-To this end, we find some useful properties of palindromes and eertrees such as Lemma \ref{lemma:sub-arithmetic} and Lemma \ref{lemma:overline-occur}, which may be of independent interest.
+A subtle observation yields that a certain construction of the reduced sets $S\rbra*{s, v}$ can be maintained by modifying only amortized $O\rbra*{1}$ elements for each deque operation.
+With these, we can design an online algorithm to implement double-ended eertrees with time complexity $O\rbra*{\log\rbra*{\sigma} + \log\rbra*{n}}$ per operation, where the term $\log\rbra*{n}$ comes from operations of balanced binary search trees.
+This running time can be further improved to $O(\log \sigma)$ by an appropriate choice of reduced sets, described in Section \ref{sec:intro-surface-recording}.
+Accordingly, we put the details of the suboptimal method into Appendix \ref{sec:occurrence-recording-app} for readability.